vmbrasseur/IAS3API/metadata.md

 #### collection

 A collection is a specialized item used for curation and aggregation of other items.
 Assigning an item to a collection defines where the item may be located by a user browsing Internet Archive.
-To assign an item to a collection, pass its identifier as the value for an `x-archive-metadata-collection` header.
+To assign an item to a collection, pass its identifier as the value for an `x-archive-meta-collection` header.
 For example, if you are using curl you can assign an item to the _Community Texts_ collection (identifier: _opensource_) with the following header:

-    --header 'x-archive-metadata-collection:opensource'
+    --header 'x-archive-meta-collection:opensource'

 A collection **must** exist prior to assigning any items to it.
 Currently collections can only be created by Internet Archive staff members.
 Please [contact Internet Archive](mailto:info@archive.org?subject=[Collection Creation Request]) if you need a collection created.